-Figure 1.14: Selecting a region in an alignment
+Figure 1.14: Selecting a region in an alignment.

-Selecting columns
+Selecting Columns

 To select the same residues in all sequences, click and drag along the alignment ruler.
-This selects the entire height of the alignment.
-Ranges of positions can also be selected by clicking on the first position then holding down the [SHIFT] key whilst clicking the other end of the selection.
+This selects the entire column of the alignment.
+Ranges of positions from the alignment ruler can also be selected by clicking on the first position and then holding down the [SHIFT] key whilst clicking the other end of the selection.
 Discontinuous regions can be selected by holding down [CTRL] and clicking on positions to add to the column selection.
 Note that each [CTRL]-Click changes the current selected sequence region to that column, but adds to the column selection.
 Selected columns are indicated by red highlighting in the ruler bar (Figure 1.15).

-Selecting sequences
+Selecting Sequences

 To select multiple complete sequences, click and drag the mouse down the sequence ID panel.
-The same technique as used for columns above can be used with [SHIFT]-Click for continuous and [CTRL]-Click to select discontinuous ranges of sequences (Figure 1.16).
+The same techniques as used for columns (above) can be used with [SHIFT]-Click for continuous and [CTRL]-Click to select discontinuous ranges of sequences (Figure 1.16).